Alliegaytor/discord-term/README.md

     **Note**: Your friend(s) must have set the same password in order to view your messages!

     Keep in mind that your password cannot contain spaces.

+    This feature has not been properly tested since code refractor.
+Do not rely on it (or anything in this project) for anything important.

 Thanks to all these wonderful people for contributing to the project: